icopy-site/awesome/docs/awesome/free-for-dev.md

   * [gigalixir.com](https://gigalixir.com/) - Gigalixir provide 1 free instance that never sleeps, and free-tier PostgreSQL database limited to 2 connections, 10, 000 rows and no backups, for Elixir/Phoenix apps.
   * [glitch.com](https://glitch.com/) — Free unlimited public/private hosting with features such as code sharing and real-time collaboration
   * [heroku.com](https://www.heroku.com/) — Host your apps in the cloud, free for single process apps
+  * [KintoHub](https://www.kintohub.com/) — KintoHub is an all-in-one platform to combine and deploy your backend services, websites, cron jobs, databases and everything your app needs in one place.
   * [kubesail.com](https://kubesail.com) - Managed Kubernetes namespace service designed for developers.
 Free developer accounts come with with 1 Core of CPU, 512MB of RAM, 100MB of storage and 1 domain.
   * [K8Spin](https://k8spin.cloud) - Managed Kubernetes namespace service designed for developers.
 Free developer accounts come with with 100 mCore of CPU, 128MB of RAM.
   * [mendix.com](https://www.mendix.com/) — Rapid Application Development for Enterprises, unlimited number of free sandbox environments supporting 10 users, 100 MB of files and 100 MB database storage each